Preetpatel30112002/Customer-Review-Extractor/Readme.md

    ```

 4. **Configure Google Cloud**:
-   - Set up your Google Cloud credentials and ensure the `GOOGLE_APPLICATION_CREDENTIALS` environment variable is set.
+   - Set up your Google credentials and ensure the `GOOGLE_API_KEY` environment variable is set.

 5. **Run the Flask server**:
    ```bash